-Only the CEO (or Head Teacher) has the power to exclude a pupil from the academy.
-The CEO/ Head Teacher may exclude a pupil for one or more fixed periods for up to 45 days in one academic year.
+Only the CEO (or Head Teacher) has the power to suspend or permanently exclude a pupil from the academy.
+The CEO/ Head Teacher may suspend a pupil for one or more fixed periods for up to 45 days in one academic year.
 The CEO/Head Teacher can also exclude a pupil permanently if the circumstances warrant this.

-Where a pupil is excluded, parents are informed immediately, giving reasons for the exclusion.
+Where a pupil is suspended, parents are informed immediately, giving reasons for the suspension.
 It is also made clear to the parents that they may appeal against the decision if they wish.
 If the child is to return to the academy then a Reintegration Meeting MUST take place before the child returns.